aqmeraamir/digit-recogniser/README.md

 ## Training
+The network uses back-propagation and gradient descent, with the required calculus and linear algebra from [Backpropagation Calculus](https://www.youtube.com/watch?v=tIeHLnjs5U8&t=307s)

 The repository includes a pre-trained ```model_data.pkl``` file, which has been trained using **mini-batch** gradient descent with the [**MNIST dataset**](https://www.kaggle.com/datasets/hojjatk/mnist-dataset).
 However, the program can easily be modified to change the batch size, and switch to **full batch** gradient descent or **stochastic** gradient descent.